tvangalapat/sp19-616-111/section-code/aws-sagemaker.md

 In general, machine learning is all about you *teach* a computer to make predictions, or inferences.
 As a first step, you use an algorithm and example data to train a model.
 Then you integrate your model into your application to generate inferences in real time and at scale.
 In a production environment, a model typically learns from millions of example data items and produces inferences in hundreds to less than 20 milliseconds.

-The following diagram illustrates the typical workflow for creating a machine learning model:
+The following :o: use proper image notation with caption and citation as discussed in notation.md diagram illustrates the typical workflow for creating a machine learning model:

 ![AWS SageMaker](images/machine_learning_workflow.png)